Annual Open House & Community Outreach Event FAQs

 Open House covers more than 200,000 SF throughout four buildings.
 The College has dedicated security staff for emergencies during Open House.
 A central lost-and-found area is located at the front desk of the Small Animal Hospital Atrium.

 Can I take pictures during Open House?

 Absolutely!
 We hope you’ll get social and tag us, too! #UFvetmed @UFvetmed

 What if I get hungry?

 We’re proud to feature local eateries at our food truck rally.
 Most food trucks accept credit cards and we have an ATM onsite.
 You are also encouraged to bring a sack lunch and have a picnic on our beautiful campus.
 Free water stations are available as well, so bring your own reusable water bottle!

 I’m part of an awesome organization.
 Can my non-profit have a table at Open House?

 Community support is what makes Open House such a fun event.
-We encourage non-profit organizations with a focus on animals, education, agriculture, science, or OneHealth to contact firstname.lastname@example.org by February 1.
+We encourage non-profit organizations with a focus on animals, education, agriculture, science, or OneHealth to contact email@example.com by March 1.
 Unfortunately, we can’t accommodate all organizations due to space limitations.
-Please note that while we encourage you to bring flyers and recruit volunteers, outside groups are not allowed to collect donations or sell merchandise at this event.
+Please note we encourage you to bring flyers and recruit volunteers; campus regulations prohibit non-UF groups from collecting donations or selling merchandise at this event.